connorferster/handcalcs/README.md

 SMath Studio is excellent software and I highly recommend it.
 Octave is also great.

-The others are all proprietary.
+Many of these softwares are proprietary.

 They do not show numeric substitutions.

 They do not auto-format your calculations.

-They are not as extensible as `handcalcs` because they are not a part of the amazing python eco-system <3
+Many are not as extensible as `handcalcs` because they are not a part of the amazing python eco-system <3

-As far as I have seen, `handcalcs` is the only software that does what it does (but I would like to be wrong about this).

 ## Printing to PDF in Jupyter